 The shape of the spoon remained relatively unchanged until the introduction of the fork.
 In fact, Etruscan spoons, dating from 700 B.C., are quite similar to those found today.
 But it is believed that with the introduction of the fork, implements designed to use with particular types of food began to appear, and the simple spoon became tablespoons, teaspoons, ladles and soup spoons, to name a few.

 The knife, like the spoon, was one of the first tools in the hands of modern humans.
-In the beginning, they were nothing more than pieces of chipped obsidian or flint, but they gradually evolved into handled blades.
+In the beginning, this piece of silverware was nothing more than pieces of chipped obsidian or flint, but the utensil gradually evolved into handled blades.
 Warfare was one of the more obvious uses for these new tools, but knives for eating were being made as early as 1200 in Sheffield, England.
 The more prosperous members of society used knives crafted of silver or gold, sometimes with gem-encrusted handles.

 Blade instruments were also subject to some of the strictest rules of the table.
 Ever cognizant of the blades’ more lethal use, King Louis XIV of France declared the carrying of pointed knives illegal in 1669.
 This law was preceded by Cardinal Richelieu, however, who in 1637, his sensibilities wounded more than anything else, made a rule that guests should not pick their teeth with their hunting knives at the dinner table, and that all knives used at table should be blunted.
 Thus, the dinner knife was born.